Magical I Am

 Correct recognition of groups of letters as a word and recognition of punctuation marks must be achieved before comprehension of what is read can occur.

-First in Step 2, we look for recognition of punctuation marks and of the written 2-D letters that make up whole words; later, we work on developing comprehension while reading by using the rhythm of punctuation marks.
-(See: Instructions for Reading Step 3 in Punctuation Mastery 1,2,3.)
+At first in Step 2, we look for recognition of punctuation marks and of the written 2-D letters that make up whole words; later, we work on developing comprehension while reading by using the rhythm of punctuation marks.

 Whenever your child requires more than a count of 3 to view and read a word out loud, they must STOP.